alfredosalzillo/react-pendulum/README.md

 ### MultiProvider

-A component to nicely and readably wrap components with multiple providers
+A component to clean up the nasty code you get from taking advantage of [React Context](https://it.reactjs.org/docs/context.html) API.

 Props
 - `providers` the array of providers instances to wrap to the `children`